violetaini/3xui-geo-auto-update/README.md

 On standard Linux systems, the installer will automatically try to install and start cron if it is missing.

-On supported low-memory RHEL-like systems, the installer will automatically switch to Supercronic instead of relying on system cron.
+On supported low-memory RHEL-like systems, the installer first checks whether a usable built-in system cron already exists.

+If it does, the native system cron will be used.

+If it does not, the installer will automatically switch to Supercronic.

 ## Open Source Notice and Disclaimer